-- Commercial Harvester (Kangaroo) Licences – for professionals and landholders
+- Kangaroo Harvester Licences – for professionals and landholders

-- Animal Dealer (Kangaroo) Licences – includes Animal Dealer (Kangaroo) Licence and Animal Dealer (Kangaroo Skin) Licence
+- Animal Dealer Licences – includes Animal Dealer (Kangaroo) Licence and Animal Dealer (Kangaroo Skin) Licence

-Commercial Harvester (Kangaroo) Licences authorise people with valid firearm licences and accreditations to harm kangaroos and sell the carcasses, in accordance with licence conditions and a valid commercial tag advice.
+Commercial Harvester (Kangaroo) Licences authorise people with valid firearm licences and accreditations to harvest kangaroos and sell the carcasses, in accordance with licence conditions.

-Animal Dealer (Kangaroo) Licences authorise licensees to process and deal in (buy, sell, import, export) kangaroo carcasses obtained from a licensed harvester.
+Animal Dealer (Kangaroo) Licences authorise licensees to process and deal in (buy, sell, import, export) kangaroo carcasses and skins.

-Animal Dealer (Kangaroo Skin) Licences authorise licensees to deal in (buy, sell, import, export) kangaroo skins obtained from a licensed Animal Dealer (Kangaroo).
+Animal Dealer (Kangaroo Skin) Licences authorise licensees to process and deal in (buy, sell, import, export) kangaroo skins.

-Licences for harvesting skins only are prohibited in New South Wales.
+Harvesting for skins only is prohibited in New South Wales.